 SOS494/598 - Social Dimensions of Climate Change

-This seminar class explores advanced topics in social and political aspects of climate change.
-We will look at the science of climate change and how the scientific process works, and why it has been so contested in some quarters; the existing and predicted physical, economic and societal impacts of climate change; how vulnerability to climate change is measured and whether societies will be able to adapt to forecasted changes; the ethical and social justice dimensions of acting or not acting on climate change; the international relations strategies for climate change mitigation that have been tried to date, as well as country and sub-national strategies; and the economic costs of action and inaction.
+This seminar explores a variety of topics that highlight the human and social side of climate change.
+The topics include, but not limited to, climate change science and why it has been so contested in some quarters; the existing and predicted physical, economic and societal impacts of climate change; how vulnerability to climate change is measured and whether societies will be able to adapt to forecasted changes; the ethical and social justice dimensions of acting or not acting on climate change; the international mitigation strategies that have been tried to date, as well as country and sub-national strategies; and the economic costs of adaptation and mitigation strategies.